Massachusetts Court Records

 Massachusetts Marriage Records

-Note: The Registry of Vital Records and Statistics (RVRS) in Massachusetts holds and issues certified copies of marriage records from 1930 to the present.
-In addition, Massachusetts marriage records dating from 1931 to date are available at the offices of city and town clerks across the state.
-Marriage records dating between 1841 - 1930 are available at the State Archives.
+Note: The Registry of Vital Records and Statistics (RVRS) in Massachusetts is the department that has held and issued certified copies of marriage records from 1930 to the present.
+In addition, Massachusetts marriage records dating from 1931 to the present are available at the offices of city and town clerks across the state.
+Marriage records dating between 1841 and 1930 are available at the State Archives, where images of historical marriage records and personal records, such as journals, may also be reviewed.

 There are two types of marriage records available to Massachusetts residents.
-They are:
+They include:

 - Marriage certificates